freenas/freenas-docs/userguide/system.rst

 * :ref:`NTP Servers` adds, edits, and deletes Network Time Protocol servers

-* :ref:`Boot` creates, renames, and deletes boot environments
+* :ref:`Boot Environments` creates, renames, and deletes boot environments.
+It also shows the condition of the Boot Pool.

 * :ref:`Advanced` configures advanced settings such as the serial console, swap space, and console messages